 PepsiCo uses Azure Machine Learning to forecast store-level demand and optimize inventory.
 This shift has saved 4,300 workdays per year by automating routine tasks and improving decision-making.
 Energy firms like E.ON Next uses Chattermill, an AI-powered feedback aggregator, to analyze customer sentiment across surveys, emails, and social media.
 This has led to faster support and a 48% rise in customer satisfaction.
 More businesses are now using predictive analytics tools to make quicker, informed decisions and stay competitive.

-The global predictive analytics market is worth $17.49 billion in 2025 and is expected to reach $100.2 billion by 2034, growing at over 21% each year.
+The global predictive analytics consulting market is worth $17.49 billion in 2025 and is expected to reach $100.2 billion by 2034, growing at over 21% each year.
 Around 74% of organizations now use AI-powered predictive tools to improve decision-making.
 In supply chains, 45% are expected to use predictive analytics by 2026.
 These tools help forecast demand, reduce churn, detect fraud, and improve patient care — but they also present challenges such as data quality and cost.

 In this blog, we’ll look at how predictive analytics tools work, which ones are leading in 2025, and how businesses are using them to make smarter decisions.
 Continue reading to discover what’s changing and how you can utilize these tools effectively.